Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 He meant it.
 Allison could see that.
 It didn’t make her feel much better, but it was something.

 Arés relaxed a little and cleared his throat. "...This is a pivotal moment for Folctha.
-I have, ah… *dinner,* with the Governor-General this evening.
+I have, ah... *dinner,* with the Governor-General this evening.
 I was told in very certain terms that said dinner was not optional."

 Allison arched an eyebrow.
 "What do you think his take on this is?"